udohsolomon/My_python_deliberate_practice/notes.md

      - The work that downtime replaces is usually not that important

 * Deliberate practice is the systematic stretching of your ability for a given skill.
 It is the activity required to get better at something.
 Deep work and deliberate practice overlap substantially.

+* To succeed with deep work, we must constantly and deliberatly rewired our brains to be comfortable eliminate distracted stimuli